 2019 – 2020 Alaska Section Vice-President

-Justin Kanouse is a project manager at DOWL.
-He has been with DOWL since 2012 and specializes in civil site design, water/wastewater design and utilities.
+Justin Kanouse is a Civil Engineer and project manager at DOWL.
+He has been with DOWL since 2012 and specializes in civil site, and utility designs.
 Justin was born in Alaska and has lived in Juneau since 1996.
-Justin has been active in ASCE since 2013 on the branch level and now as the secretary of the Alaska Section.
+Justin has been active in ASCE since 2012 on the branch level, and now on the Section level.
+He currently serves as the President in Waiting of the Alaska Section.
 He is a past president of the Juneau Branch.
-Justin attended and graduated from the University of Nebraska, Lincoln.
+Justin attended and graduated with a BS in Civil Engineering from the University of Nebraska, Lincoln.
 After college he returned to Juneau and had 2 beautiful daughters.
-He returned to engineering in 2012 after successfully running a number of Juneau businesses.
+He returned to engineering in 2012 after successfully running several Juneau businesses.

 2019 – 2020 Alaska Section Treasurer

 Jennifer has over ten years of experience in civil engineering design and construction management throughout Alaska, Wyoming, Nebraska, Montana, and Colorado.
 Jennifer holds a Bachelor's of Science degree in Engineering Physics from Northwest Nazarene University.
 Jennifer's project experience includes mining engineering, geotechnical investigation, site planning and development, pavement design, storm water and drainage design, water and sewer design, project management, environmental documentation, and traffic engineering.
 Jennifer currently works as a Civil Engineer on Fort Wainwright and is responsible for managing road and airfield paving projects; she has previously worked for the City of Fairbanks and Kinney Engineering, LLC in Alaska.
 When not working, Jennifer enjoys playing in the outdoors with her family.